operator-framework/operator-sdk/doc/user-guide.md

 }
 ```

-Based on the return value of `Reconcile()` the reconcile `Request` may be requeued and the loop may be triggered again:
+Based on the return values, [Result][result_go_doc] and error, the `Request` may be requeued and the reconcile loop may be triggered again:

 ```Go
 // Reconcile successful - don't requeue
 return reconcile.Result{}, nil